hotekagi/solutionChallenge09/README.md

 # SmartSyncSeminar

-Novel web-based online seminar tool that synchronizes the feelings and knowledge of viewers and speakers
+Novel web-based online seminar tool that synchronizes the feelings and knowledge between viewers and speakers

 ## Software Requirements